What would you do if your computer’s hard drive crashed?

 Why two hard drives?

 I like to have a backup of my backup.
 I will back up my images onto the first hard drive and then make a duplicate backup on the second hard drive.
 This gives me an identical copy of my backup and another layer of protection.
 If my first backup fails, then I have a second backup!
 You may notice that the hard drives above are two different colors.
 The two colors allow me to easily distinguish between my primary and secondary backup.
+One thing to remember though, you can be extremely careful and still lose data that is important, this is where companies like DriveSavers can help with recovering what you need from your external hard drive/drives.

 How do I back up my images?